What To Do When You Want To Buy A Home But Have Bad Credit

 Save More Cash For A Bigger Down Payment

-Typically, mortgage lenders will require a certain percentage of the property cost as a down payment if they'll even consider lending to you.
+Typically, mortgage lenders will require a certain percentage of the property cost as a down payment if they will even consider lending to you.
 A score of 500-600 will most likely require 20% or more down for conventional loans.
-So start saving as soon as you decide you'd like to be a homeowner because you'll get a leg up.
+So start saving as soon as you decide you would like to be a homeowner because you will get a leg up.

 Hire A Mortgage Broker To Look Into Your Options